Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 Below are my tried and tested recommendations from our trip:

-- Tanpopo: Unique family-run izakaya where the wife speaks to you via a hand-held translator.
-There are no menus and they serve you fresh seasonal local cuisine!
-Bookings required.
+• Tanpopo: Unique family-run izakaya with traditional tatami mat floor seating where the lady owner speaks to you via a hand-held translator.
+There is no menu, they serve you fresh seasonal local cuisine!
+Bookings required – ask your accommodation to book for you.

 After a few long days exploring and eating lunch out, we had some quick, easy and tasty grab-and-go dinner meals from the Ogino supermarket in town which we ate at our guesthouse.